Columbia River: Opening the passage to Lewiston

 Cascade Locks and Canal were first constructed in 1896 around the Cascades Rapids, enabling boats to travel safely through the Columbia River Gorge.
 The Celilo Canal, bypassing Celilo Falls, opened to river traffic in 1915.
 In the mid-20th century, the construction of dams along the length of the river submerged the rapids beneath a series of reservoirs.
-An extensive system of locks allowed ships and barges to pass easily from one reservoir to the next.
+An extensive system of locks allowed ships and barges to pass easily between reservoirs.
 A navigation channel reaching Lewiston, Idaho, along the Columbia and Snake rivers, was completed in 1975.
 Among the main commodities are wheat and other grains, mainly for export.
 As of 2016, the Columbia ranked third, behind the Mississippi and Paraná rivers, among the world's largest export corridors for grain.

 The 1980 eruption of Mount St. Helens caused mudslides in the area, which reduced the Columbia's depth by 25 ft for a 4 mi stretch, disrupting Portland's economy.

 Deeper shipping channel

 Efforts to maintain and improve the navigation channel have continued to the present day.
 In 1990 a new round of studies examined the possibility of further dredging on the lower Columbia.
 The plans were controversial from the start because of economic and environmental concerns.

 In 1999, Congress authorized deepening the channel between Portland and Astoria from 40 to 43 ft, which will make it possible for large container and grain ships to reach Portland and Vancouver.
 The project has met opposition because of concerns about stirring up toxic sediment on the riverbed.
 Portland-based Northwest Environmental Advocates brought a lawsuit against the Army Corps of Engineers, but it was rejected by the Ninth U.S. Circuit Court of Appeals in August 2006.
 The project includes measures to mitigate environmental damage; for instance, the US Army Corps of Engineers must restore 12 times the area of wetland damaged by the project.
 In early 2006, the Corps spilled 50 USgal of hydraulic oil into the Columbia, drawing further criticism from environmental organizations.

 Work on the project began in 2005 and concluded in 2010.
 The project's cost is estimated at $150 million.
 The federal government is paying 65 percent, Oregon and Washington are paying $27 million each, and six local ports are also contributing to the cost.

+The lower Columbia River, the Snake River as far as Lewiston, and part of the Willamette River make up M-84, a route of the United States Marine Highway Program.